 To pass the course MF9010E:

-1. Attendance the first day of the course must be registered
+1. Attendance is compulsory the first day of the course

 2. The home exam must be evaluated as passed.
-The exam should be uploaded in fronter two weeks after the course.
+The exam has three components:

 Use of sources and citation